Eomys/pyleecan-doc/index.rst

 Presentation
 ------------

-PYLEECAN’s objective is to provide a **user-friendly, unified, flexible simulation framework for the multiphysic design and optimization of electrical machines and drives** based on open-source software.
+PYLEECAN™ objective is to provide a **user-friendly, unified, flexible simulation framework for the multiphysic design and optimization of electrical machines and drives** based on fully open-source software.

 .. image:: _static/BPMSM.png
 .. image:: _static/IPMSM.png
 .. image:: _static/SyRM.png

 It is meant to be used by researchers, R&D engineers and teachers in electrical engineering, both on standard topologies of electrical machines and on novel topologies (e.g. during a PhD work).
-An objective of PYLEECAN is that every PhD student should start with PYLEECAN instead of implementing (again) his own routines (e.g. coupling Scilab and Femm).
+An objective of PYLEECAN is that **every PhD student should start with PYLEECAN instead of implementing his own scripts (e.g. coupling Scilab or Matlab with Femm)**.

 Scope
 -----

-The scope of the project is to simulate the following 2D radial flux
+The initial scope of the project is to simulate the electromagnetic performances of the following 2D radial flux machines:
-machines:

-- Surface, Surface Inset or Interior Permanent Magnet Synchronous Machines (SPMSM, SIPMSM, IPMSM) with inner or outer rotor
+- Interior, Surface and Surface Inset Permanent Magnet Synchronous Machines (IPMSM, SPMSM, SIPMSM) with inner or outer rotor
 - Squirrel Cage Induction Machines (SCIM) and Doubly Fed Induction Machines (DFIM)

-Then the project should address the following topologies:

-- Direct Current Machines (DCM).
-- Synchro Reluctant Machines (SyRM).
+- Synchro Reluctant Machines (SyRM)
 - Switched Reluctance Machines (SRM).

-In the long-term basis PYLEECAN will include 5 physics and several model for each (analytical, numerical...):
+The project should then address 3D topologies (axial flux machines, claw-pole synchronous machines) and linear machines.
+On a longer term, PYLEECAN should also include the following five physics with different model granularity (e.g. analytic, semi-analytic, finite element):

 - Electrical
 - Electromagnetics